 The study showed severe deformity of the left rotula, caused by considerable development of the lower apex, with extensive posterior periostitic reactions, while the left rotula appeared smaller and hypotrophic.
 X-ray examination showed good ossification of the left rotula and apex, while the right rotula presented diffused osteoporosis, confirming the macroscopic finding.
-It probably consisted in a secondary lesion following a severe trauma of the ligaments of the right knee occurred in juvenile age, caused by a pull of the inferior tendon of the femoral quadriceps and resulting in hypofunctioning of the homolateral limb with consequent overload and functional involvement of the right inferior limb.
+It probably consisted in a secondary lesion following a severe trauma of the ligaments of the right knee occurred in generic amoxil otc, caused by a pull of the inferior tendon of the femoral quadriceps and resulting in hypofunctioning of the homolateral limb with consequent overload and functional involvement of the right inferior limb.

 A missed regression – with abnormal ossification - of a subsidiary and inferior rotula nucleus (Sinding-Larsen-Johannson’s disease), sometimes following traumas or protracted overload (Köhler and Zimmer 1967) can also be hypothesised.
 However the lesion, primitive or secondary, seriously compromised the subject’s pace.
 The data agrees with what is known about the physical features of Henry VII, who had been assigned the nickname “the lame” (Kantorowicz, 1976).